Courses

 [ ca djw nw ]

 For several decades, artists have been investigating the character and consequences of life under global capitalism.
 Through examination of writings by artists, theorists, and historians in the context of art since the turn of the millennium, this course seeks to uncover stories of the global present and possible futures.
-Usually offered every year.
+Usually offered every third year.

 Peter Kalb